MSc Accounting and Finance

 BUSINESS RESEARCH METHODS

-This module aims to develop a critical understanding and appreciation of key finance theories as they apply to financial management decisions and to understand the implications for practical problem solving.
-The topics covered will include Corporate Investment Policy, Financing of Corporations, Payout Policy, MandAs, Valuation.
-This module is taken in conjunction with NBS-7051A.
+This module aims to develop your critical understanding and appreciation of key finance theories as they apply to financial management decisions and to understand the implications for practical problem solving.
+The topics you'll cover include Corporate Investment Policy, Financing of Corporations, Payout Policy, and MandAs.
+This module is taken in conjunction with a module called Responsible Business.

 INVESTMENT AND RISK MANAGEMENT

-This module deals with the advanced investment management theories, models and techniques that have been developed and used in research and by the financial industry.
+In this module, you will study the advanced investment management theories, models and techniques that have been developed and used in research and by the financial industry.
 The module is structured in two parts.
-The first part deals with investment management practices.
+In the first part, you will deal with investment management practices.
 You will learn how wealth can be allocated optimally across various types of assets in order to meet different investor objectives.
 Emphasis will be placed on mainstream objective approaches which assume market efficiency, as well as on possible extensions (e.g. incorporating investor's views).
 However, we shall also discuss arguments and evidence related to criticism of these approaches.
-Assets analysed will include basic traded stock and debt securities along with more complex asset classes (e.g. futures, options, swaps).
-The second part of the module discusses issues related risk management.
+Assets analysed will include basic traded stock and debt securities along with more complex asset classes (e.g. futures, options).
+In the second part of the module, you will discuss issues related to risk management.
 You will study the evolution of risk management and discover the lessons learned from the global financial crisis.
-Emphasis will be placed on the main types of financial risks which impact portfolio performance locally (e.g. market risk, credit risk, liquidity risk) and globally (e.g. foreign exchange risk).
+Emphasis will be placed on the main types of financial risks which impact portfolio performance locally (e.g. market risk, credit risk) and globally (e.g. foreign exchange risk).
 The material taught will be aligned closely to the curriculum of the Chartered Financial Analyst (CFA) Program and the Chartered Institute for Securities and Investment (CISI).
-THIS MODULE IS ONLY AVAILABLE TO NBS MSC STUDENTS.

-This module provides the knowledge required to understand issues in the business environment.
-Understanding the concept and framework of regulatory policy, both within each region and country, and as applied to individual sectors and industries, is crucial to gain maximum benefit for companies and other organisations (including those in the public and voluntary sector) and their stakeholders, and to avoid inadvertently violating legal requirements (which might involve criminal sanctions, including imprisonment).
-Exploring corporate governance developments in different countries will enable students to understand the importance of different institutional settings, the influence of legal, regulatory and political environments, and why differences in ownership structure have arisen and how this impacts on companies and organisations.
-Corporate governance in a variety of different countries is then examined in detail together with topical issues including directors' remuneration, board diversity, and succession planning.
-This module is taken in conjunction with NBS-7050A.
+This module provides you with the knowledge required to understand issues in corporate governance.
+Exploring corporate governance developments in different countries will enable you to understand the importance of different institutional settings, the influence of legal, regulatory and political environments, and why differences in ownership structure have arisen and how this impacts on companies.
+Corporate governance is examined in detail together with topical issues including directors' remuneration, board diversity, and succession planning.
+You will also examine topical issues such as corporate restructuring, corporate social responsibility, and competition policy.

 Norwich Business School Blog